 Finding the Lowest Prices on Silver

 Silver spot prices are an important factor to any precious metals investor.
 This price varies from day to day during normal market hours and will affect the price you pay for any silver bar, coin or round.
-Many investors constantly follow the price of silver and try to get the lowest price per ounce or buy when the price is most favorable.
+Many investors constantly follow the price of silver and try to get the lowest price per ounce or gram and buy when the price is most favorable.
 Other investors will buy silver every week, month or year regardless of silver prices in an attempt to cost average their investment.
 Below we will go over the prices associated with different types of bullion and the best ways to get the lowest prices.

 Getting the Smallest Premiums on Silver Bullion